Skip To Main Content

 COVID-19 Symptom and Exposure Flowchart

-• Contacts – Please contact our health and safety directors Josh Tate and Kaylee Strachan regarding symptoms, exposures, and any health-related questions.
+• Contacts – Please contact our Admin Assistants, Annabelle LeBlanc or Nancy Phan regarding symptoms, exposures, and any health-related questions.
 Please include date of symptom onset, testing dates, names of affected individuals, and any results available in your email.

 • Masks - From Monday, March 14th, 2022 wearing of masks became optional.